Kellswork/agirl.codes/posts/sort-nextjs-blog-posts-by-date.md

 ### Order blog post by most recent date

-Now that the date string is has been converted to a Javascript Date object, use the javascript built-in `sort` function to sort the blog posts in descending order.
+Now that the date string has been converted to a Javascript Date object, use the javascript built-in `sort` function to sort the blog posts in descending order.

 In the src folder, go to component displaying your blog post list, create a variable `sortBlogPostsByDatesort` and assign the sort function code to the variable